mapeveri/django-musette/roadmap.rst

 4. [X] Issue #70 Add notifications in API
 5. [X] Issue #80 Check segurity in API Rest
 6. [X] Issue #82 Bug in notifications comment
-7. [ ] Issue #17 Add message private between users
+7. [X] Issue #83 Create notification in API
-8. [ ] If errors are found in the previous version.
+8. [X] If errors are found in the previous version.
 They will be arranged